Monte Carlo

 | **GraphQL API URL** | (Advanced) Base URL of the Monte Carlo GraphQL API.
 Leave blank to use `https://api.getmontecarlo.com/graphql`.
 Override only if your account uses a custom endpoint. |

-If Monte Carlo warehouse identifiers do not map cleanly to the warehouse URI prefixes Euno uses for tables (for example, in multi-warehouse accounts or when connection metadata is ambiguous), configure **Warehouse mapping** in the source's advanced settings.
+If Monte Carlo reports warehouse coordinates differently from the URI prefixes Euno uses for tables (for example, Snowflake locator format vs. org-account format), configure **Warehouse URI prefix mapping** in the source's advanced settings.

 ```json